 Jew Street in Kochi takes you back to the colonial period when the Jewish community used to live there.
 Although most of the Jews went back to Israel, they left their reminiscence in food and culture in this part of Kochi.
 The street is a treat for book and coffee lovers as the cafes give the chance to its guests to sip on some coffee while getting lost in a book.

-There are many more things to do, many more places to visit, to eat and explore a state so beautiful, but let’s leave something for your next trip to Kerala, shall we?
+There are many more things to do in Kerala, many more places to visit, to eat and explore a state so beautiful, but let’s leave something for your next trip to Kerala, shall we?
 Till then, put these all in your itinerary and get ready to have the best time of your life on your beautiful vacation in God’s Own Country!

 Looking To Book A Holiday Package?